-Join Doors Open Rhode Island on a rarely experienced tour through the secret spaces of the First Unitarian Church of Providence (1816).
-We’ll admire the expansive sanctuary, peek inside the structural framework that holds up the interior dome, and then climb to the top of the church’s iconic tower for the best views of Providence.
-Once at the top, ring the largest bell ever forged by Paul Revere and Son.
+Doors Open Rhode Island took a lucky group of people on a rarely experienced tour through the secret spaces of the First Unitarian Church of Providence (1816).
+We admired the expansive sanctuary, peeked inside the structural framework that holds up the interior dome, and climbed to the top of the church’s iconic tower for the best views of Providence.
+Once at the top, visitors rang the largest bell ever forged by Paul Revere and Son.
 Thank you to church member Richard Boober for being our guide up through some of the church’s hardest to reach areas.
 Can you imagine a better way to spend your lunch hour?

 This tour sold out quickly.
 Sign up for our mailing list to be the first to know about the next one!

 Friday March 17, at 4pm